-The farmer's crops are incorporated into the dinner menu so the families can make the connection between the grower and the food at their table.
+Play a slide show with pictures of their farm and family as they speak.
+Try to incorporate the farmer's crops in the dinner menu so the families can make the connection between the grower and the food at their table.
 When possible, purchase food from the farmer/rancher for the families to take and enjoy at home.

-Allowing time for Q&A does a great deal to foster trust between the farmer/rancher and the families and brings greater appreciation for the food grown by Utah farmers and ranchers.
+Allow time for Q&A. This part of the program does a great deal to foster trust between the farmer/rancher and the families and brings greater appreciation for the food produced by Utah farmers and ranchers.